Frequently Asked Questions

 Lodging is available in Nauvoo and also in nearby cities like Keokuk and Fort Madison, Iowa.
 Please consult available online tourism sites for more information.

 Some buildings are wheelchair accessible.
 Restrooms are accessible.
 However, to maintain the historical accuracy of the restored sites, we are unable to provide physical access to every venue.
-This website offers 360° virtual tours for the most popular buildings.
-You can also schedule a live video tour over Zoom for these sites.
+This website offers 360° Walk-throughs for the most popular buildings.
+You can also schedule a Virtual Tour over Zoom for these sites.

 Bus and RV parking is available at the Nauvoo Historic Sites Visitors’ Center.